 June 21, 2010

-So it goes - BUT on a better note - its' been beautiful traveling today.
+So it goes On a better note its' been beautiful traveling today.
 We had dinner with Steve & Barbara & family last night in Comox.
 That was fun.
 Great to see Silas Crosby, the sail boat.
 Steve taking off this September for a few years to sail where ever.
 He says down the west coast to the Atlantic.

-SO our port tonight is Neville.
+Our port tonight is Neville.
 However, it's late so probably won't stay at the dock.
 Who knows?
 It seems the early run on tourists so far.
 Mostly work boats out since we've been going.
-We've seen bunches of fishing boats - WORK. & some fisherman.
+We've seen bunches of fishing boats WORK. & some fisherman.
 BUT not a lot of just cruisers like us.

-SO I'd better switch this back to the chart for Carl.
+I'd better switch this back to the chart for Carl.
 Oh, we've just come up Seymour Narrows, Discovery Channel, and now Johnstone.
 Last year we came up all the inside channels.
 Miss my dog - think about all the trip with her last summer.
-But, she would not like this going & going , no stopping.
+But, she would not like this going & going no stopping.
 That would be so hard on her.
-SO good timing not to have a doggie anymore - but oh I miss her.
+Good timing not to have a doggie anymore - but oh I miss her.
 She was sure fun.

 June 22, 2010

-So tomorrow we're planning on going to a town - Alert, or Sontula or both.
+Tomorrow we're planning on going to a town Alert, or Sontula or both.
 I don't know.
-We know Alert - so may just go do that.
+We know Alert Bay so may just go do that.
 We heard the Port Hardy was not as good as those other towns.
 So we'll see how it all goes.
 We need to download our email, too.
 So Carl's making burger with his amazing bbq sauce & broccoli.
-Tough life -
+Tough life

 June 25, 2010